 The model used to estimate exposure to chemicals of interest via drinking the water produces both CTE and RME results and these are included in this Report.
-In addition, a much higher estimate of exposure from drinking water is included (higher than the RME).
 CTE and RME results are also provided for inhalation and dermal exposures associated with use of communal bathrooms/showers.